blawton/long-island-sound-gpr/README.md

 ### Conclusion 1:
    a.
 Model parameters must be trained on the Eastern Sound specifically even though the hyperparameters (kernel and noise) of the GPR were chosen based on data in the overall LIS.
 All remaining heuristics and figures in this readme will be sourced from a model only trained on Eastern Sound data, with eastern sound defined as above in section 2.
    b.
 For discretely measured data, as a result of short-term spikes, variance of an actual predicted summer average fails to match continuous data, and is too high for predicting habitat suitability.
 Moreover, eelgrass does not respond just to summer averages, heat stress occurs on as short a timeframe as XX days (see paper)
    c.
-If instead continuous data is used/modeled, the time series itself should be leveraged to predict habitat suitability, not just a collapsed avg at each location
+If instead continuous data is used/modeled, the time series itself should be leveraged to predict habitat suitability, not just a collapsed avg at each location.
+This will be explored further below where spikes in temperature are accounted for by widening of confidence intervals.

 ### Heuristic 2: Infering time series at locations with a discrete Source of Truth

-Instead of evaluating the spatiotemporal Gaussian Process model here by using distributions of averages (which is besides a dubious approach as the test output is trained on the test data), we can look at the ability of the GPR to model a time series at a location where no temperature data exists and then compare the result to nearby continuous time series that were actually measured at nearby locations.
+Instead of evaluating the GP by using distributions of averages (which is besides a dubious approach as the test output is trained on the test data), we can look at the ability of the GP to model a time series at a location where no temperature data exists and then compare the result to nearby continuous time series that was actually measured.
 The results for a few example eelgrass stations - White Point (WP), Niantic River (NR), and Jordan Cove (JC) from the map in the Introduction - can be seen below:

 ![continuous_time_series_modeling](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig12a.png)

-(results for each year at a fourth location with eelgrass - Millstone Station - in Appendix A showcases the tightening of confidence intervals around nearby discrete measurements).
+(results in Appendix A for each year at a fourth location with eelgrass - Millstone Station - showcase the tightening of confidence intervals around nearby discrete measurements).

 ### Conclusion 2:

 The above heuristic demonstrates several advantages of the Gaussian Process approach:
 1. Its ability to create a realistic time series for a location with no existing data
-2. The stability of the predicted time series when compared to locations in the Niantic River, which are further from the open sound and thus warmer
+2. The stability of the predicted time series, which deviate believably from continuous time series measured in the Niantic River
-3. The confidence interval, which gives a verisimilitude of the modeled time series, and shows when we can conclude with 95% certainty that the temperatures at the less-protected White Point station and Jordan Cove station are colder than those of the stations on the Niantic River
+3. The confidence intervals, which estimate verisimilitude of the modeled time series, and in this case show when we can conclude with 95% certainty that the temperatures at the less-protected White Point station and Jordan Cove station are colder than those of the stations on the Niantic River

 ### Heuristic 3:

-Because it is in our interest to calculate the number of days above various temperature thresholds (described in detail in working paper), we are also interested in modeling continuous time series at locations where we have discrete test data.
+Because it is in our interest to calculate the number of days above various temperature thresholds (rationale described in working paper), we are also interested in modeling continuous time series at locations even if we already have discrete test data.

 ![continuous_time_series_modeling](https://github.com/blawton/long-island-sound-gpr/blob/master/Figures_for_paper/fig6.png)